Clivern

 Starting Consul

 Now we finished so all we need is to start consul on the four servers.
-Just use any terminal like iTerm or Terminator and open seven different tabs on it like the following screenshot:
+Just use any terminal like iTerm or Terminator and open seven different tabs

 On Tab 1